moumc/aitd-binary-codec/src/README.md

-# ripple-binary-codec
+# aitd-binary-codec

-Serialize and deserialize transactions according to the XRP Ledger protocol.
+Serialize and deserialize transactions according to the AITD Ledger protocol.